Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 To achieve this, do the following:

-    - on Windows: add the path to where jai.exe lives (for example c:\jai\bin) to the PATH system environment variable; here is how to do that:
+    - On Windows: add the path to where jai.exe lives (for example c:\jai\bin) to the PATH system environment variable; here is how to do that:
         • open Explorer, right-click This PC, Properties, then the System settings window appears
         • click Advanced system settings, then button Environment variables
         • choose System Variables, Path, click button New, add c:\jai
         • click OK on all open windows

-    - on Linux (or WSL2 in Windows): make a symbolic link like ln -s /path/to/jai/bin/jai /usr/bin/jai (for example: ln -s $HOME/jai/bin/jai /usr/bin/jai)
+    - On Linux (or WSL2 in Windows): make a symbolic link like ln -s /path/to/jai/bin/jai /usr/bin/jai (for example: ln -s $HOME/jai/bin/jai /usr/bin/jai)

         Or add this line to your /etc/profile or $HOME/.profile: